ElvisWong/testing-distance-matrix/README.md

 ### How to Run it

-A step by step series of examples that tell you have to get a development env running

 After installed docker you can run docker-compose to run
 ```
 docker-compose up --build
 ```

-After complete the build up on docker, you can try to access the localhost:8080 and check whether it is running(http://localhost:8080/)
+After complete the build up on docker, you can try to access the localhost:8080 and check whether it is running on (http://localhost:8080/)

 ### How to test it